datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/helm/edge-stack-1.14/edge-stack-2.1.md

    sure that they are using the [namespace-qualified DNS name](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#namespaces-of-services).
    If they are not, the initial migration tests may fail.

-   Additionally, you must make sure that $productName$ $version$ does not attempt to create duplicate `AuthService` and `RateLimitService` entries, using
+   Additionally, when installing with Helm, you must make sure that $productName$ $version$ does not attempt to create duplicate `AuthService` and `RateLimitService` entries.
+Add

    ```
    --set rateLimit.create=false